Ezetimibe and simvastatin

 What is ezetimibe and simvastatin?

-Ezetimibe and simvastatin is a combination medicine that reduces blood levels of "bad" cholesterol (low-density lipoprotein, or LDL) and triglycerides, while increasing levels of "good" cholesterol (high-density lipoprotein, or HDL), and to lower triglycerides (a type of fat in the blood).
+Ezetimibe and simvastatin is a combination medicine that is used to lower blood levels of "bad" cholesterol (low-density lipoprotein, or LDL), to increase levels of "good" cholesterol (high-density lipoprotein, or HDL), and to lower triglycerides (a type of fat in the blood).

 Ezetimibe and simvastatin is used together with a low-fat diet and other treatments to lower total cholesterol in adults and children who are at least 10 years old.
-It is not known whether this medicine reduces your risk of heart disease.
+It is not known whether ezetimibe and simvastatin reduces your risk of heart disease.

 Ezetimibe and simvastatin may also be used for purposes not listed in this medication guide.